Video-Browser: Towards Agentic Open-web Video Browsing: Introduction

 The rapid evolution of Large Language Models (LLMs) has catalyzed a paradigm shift from static question-answering to autonomous agents capable of actively navigating the web to solve complex problems \citep{nakano2021webgpt, he2024webvoyager}.
 This transition towards agentic web browsing has become a dominant trend in AI research.
 Pioneering benchmarks such as GAIA \citep{mialon2023gaiabenchmarkgeneralai}, BrowseComp \citep{wei2025browsecompsimplechallengingbenchmark}, and MM-BrowseComp \citep{li2025mmbrowsecompcomprehensivebenchmarkmultimodal} have established standards for agents operating within textual and static multimodal environments.
 These works reflect an emerging consensus: real-world agents must proactively seek, retrieve, and reason over information rather than passively receiving it.

 Despite these advancements, the current landscape of deep research agents faces a fundamental limitation: a modality blind spot.
-While the community has focused heavily on static web information like text and images \citep{jin2025searchr1trainingllmsreason, geng2025webwatcherbreakingnewfrontier}, it has largely overlooked the most information-dense and dynamic modality on the web: video.
-In real-world information seeking, video is not merely entertainment, but a critical repository of knowledge, ranging from product reviews that demonstrate dynamic usage to tutorials explaining complex procedures.
+While the community has focused heavily on static web information like text and images \citep{jin2025searchr1trainingllmsreason, geng2025webwatcherbreakingnewfrontier}, it has largely overlooked the most dynamic and information-dense modality on the web: video, which houses everything from product reviews that demonstrate dynamic usage to complex tutorial procedures.
+Current AI research, video benchmarks like \citep{fu2024video, Zhou_2025_CVPR, Li_2024_CVPR_mvbench} and video agents like \citep{fan2024videoagentmemoryaugmentedmultimodalagent, wang2024videoagentlongformvideounderstanding, wang2025videotreeadaptivetreebasedvideo}, treat video primarily as a static file to be perceived rather than a dynamic source to be explored.

-However, relying on existing video evaluation protocols is insufficient to address this need.
-Current video benchmarks, such as VideoMME \citep{fu2024video}, MLVU \citep{Zhou_2025_CVPR}, and MVBench \citep{Li_2024_CVPR_mvbench}, predominantly focus on passive perception.
 They typically input a curated clip to a model and query its content without requiring external information retrieval.
-This setting fails to reflect the agentic nature of real-world research, where video serves as a dynamic source of evidence that must be actively interrogated.
-In real-world scenarios, users do not simply ``watch'' a video; they seek verification by jumping between timestamps, comparing conflicting narratives across multiple sources, and triangulating visual evidence with external web text.
-Existing benchmarks fail to measure such active retrieval, multi-step planning, and cross-source reasoning capabilities.
+This setting fails to reflect the agentic nature of real-world research.
+Users do not simply ask video a question, they search for videos through problem-driven then summarize the answers.